DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 ## 1. Working Group Definition

-The **Resources Working Group** was formed to aggregate and make assessible assets that support DevRel practitioners to elevate their professional practices.
+The **Resources Working Group** was formed to aggregate and make assessible assets that support DevRel practitioners and elevate their professional practices.
+This is done fundamentally by _sourcing_, curating existing community expertise and industry frameworks, and _innovation_ to mobilize targeted, content creation with specific objectives that build a living and evolving knowledge base.

 ### 1.1 Process for Aggregating Resources